Some people take their obsessions so far that it impacts their daily lives and the lives of those around them.

 America’s obsession with work and productivity isn’t healthy.
 Our toxic work culture values time spent laboring above all else, and many bought into the idea hook, line, and sinker.

-Another user summed it up well, stating, “We are so far beyond the productivity of generations past, but instead of appreciating it, we continue to sacrifice more and more of our time and well-being at the altar of eternal growth.”
+One user summed it up well, stating, “We are so far beyond the productivity of generations past, but instead of appreciating it, we continue to sacrifice more and more of our time and well-being at the altar of eternal growth.”

 Being in a Relationship